89Mods/VRC-CDP1802/1802ProgramSource/README.md

 You can now compile the demo program by running `build.bat` in the source code  directory (`C:\lcc42\examples\VRC`).
 It should output a texture file at `program.png` containing the compiled bytecode.
 If there is no such output, ensure you have at least Java 11 installed on your system, as it is required for the binary-to-texture conversion step.

 The generated texture can be moved into the Unity project to update the program run by the emulator.

+# Notes on programming the emulator

+- The emulator is very, *very* slow.
+Use every optimization you possibly can.
+Large memory operations like clearing the screen or functions like `memcpy` and `memset` are particularly expensive.
+- You are programming in **the original ANSI C**, also known as C89.
+It is quite different then modern C, and might take some time getting used to.
+- Datatype sizes are different then regular C. `int` is 16-bit, `long` is 32-bit.
+There is no 64-bit integer support.
+Both `float` and `double` are 32-bit.
+- Avoid floating-point numbers.
+The time it takes for the benchmarks included in the demo to run shoud be enough to explain why.
+- Avoid multiplications and divisions!
+The CPU emulated here contains no dedicated instructions for these, so has to do both in software, which takes time.